matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 exactly who is ahead at what point could give insight into where time can be gained.

-While doing this project one comparison that has been at the back of my mind is that of real-time renderers, particularly the
+While doing this project, one comparison that has been at the back of my mind is that of real-time renderers, particularly the
 [Quake II RTX (Q2RTX)](https://developer.nvidia.com/blog/path-tracing-quake-ii/) project.
 Even with all of my optimizations, rendering still takes several